mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

 {{{example url="../threejs-fundamentals-3-cubes.html" }}}

-If you compare it to the top down diagram above you can see it matches our expectections.
+If you compare it to the top down diagram above you can see it matches our expectations.
 With cubes at X = -2 and X = +2 they are partially outside our frustum.
 They are also somewhat exaggeratedly warped since the field of view across the canvas is so extreme.